Sitting Bull, Where Do You Lie?

 Mobridge freely admits that several of its citizens drove to Fort Yates on April 8, 1953, and stole Sitting Bull's bones.
 They dug up the grave with a backhoe and scurried back across the border before Fort Yates had finished breakfast.
 Fort Yates said that all Mobridge got were some horse bones, or maybe the bones of a White Man who was buried on top.
 Sitting Bull, they said, was buried deep -- in quicklime -- so that he would decay quickly.
 Fort Yates then installed the slab of concrete and the big rock, suggesting that there was still something beneath them worth stealing.

-The reason for this squabbling eludes us, since the Mobridge site is just as empty as the one in Fort Yates.
+The reason for this squabbling eludes us, since, from a tourism perspective, the Mobridge site is just as empty as the one in Fort Yates.